-We need you and those incarcerated to help us stay informed on decarceration news and prison conditions around the country.
+We need you and those incarcerated to help us stay informed on reentry and reform news and prison conditions.
 If you have info, resources, ideas, connections, feedback (esp. constructive criticism) PLEASE send it our way so we can share it with our network and use it to improve our efforts.
 And we are always looking to connect with passionate people who understand that the health of a society is far more than the people and environment we interact with daily.
 What we promote grows and grows beyond our control.
 So what virtues and type of justice do we want to promote?

 We accept donations via PayPal, Cash App ($thecommunitynow), Venmo ($thecommunitynow), or checks/money orders sent to The Community, Box 100392, Milwaukee, WI.
 Keep moving forward.